Cracker Jack has not included a prize since 2016, ending a tradition that began in 1912.

 The Cracker Jack Prize Inside Arcade is an ambitious (and a little underhanded) way to both milk consumer nostalgia and distract us from the missing toy by offering visitors four online games for free.
 Maybe Cracker Jack deserves a little sympathy, since the brand is trying to appeal to literally every generation.

 Since companies have kept quiet, the American public can only rely on educated guesses for the missing toys.
 One theory: In 1988 several companies decided the some included toys could pose a choking hazard for inattentive kids.
 These companies either placed the toys between the box and bag (not an option for Cracker Jack), or removed the toy all together.

 Another theory has some hard evidence to back it up.
-In a 2014 study, a media research firm discovered that among children 12 years and younger, the touchscreen was the most preferred “toy.”
+In a 2014 study, a media research firm discovered (see above graphic) that among children 12 years and younger, the touchscreen was the most preferred “toy.”
 Preferred over dolls, action figures, Legos, crayons, and even video game consoles.
 Based on that information, making the switch from physical to online toys seems logical.
-Heartbreakingly logical.
+Heartbreaking AND logical.

-Today, our Cracker Jack nostalgia is big business.
-Collections of these prizes from the brand’s different eras can sell for hundreds or thousands of dollars.
+Today, Cracker Jack nostalgia is big business in secondary markets.
+Collections of these prizes from different eras can sell for hundreds or thousands of dollars.
 A collection of Cracker Jack necklace charms from the 1980s can net a seller over $200.
-A mint 1915 Ty Cobb card, a prize included in the early years of the snack, sells today for $350,000.
+According to PSA, the professional sports card authenticator, a mint 1915 Ty Cobb card, included in the early years of the snack, sells today for $350,000+.